-Over the last few months we have worked really hard to adapt our services, so that we can limit the risk to the people in our care, whilst still continuing to offer physical and emotional support.
+Through the pandemic we've worked really hard to adapt our services, so that we can limit the risk to the people in our care, whilst still continuing to offer physical and emotional support.

 Our Inpatient Unit is continuing to accept referrals and care for local people who need us the most.
 We are following all up to date guidance and we are monitoring the guidance every day.

 We have had to make the difficult decision to change our usual guidance for visitors to our Inpatient Unit.
 However this decision has been made with our patients, their families and our staff safety in mind at all times.

 We allow every patient to have 5 key identified visitors, but only 2 visitors can visit per a day, between 2pm and 6pm.
 Each visitor must wear PPE.
 Each visitor must test daily and provide evidence of a negative Covid-19 test at every visit.
 This is due to the rise in positive cases locally.

 We can arrange one-off visits if as patient on end of life care, but this must be discussed with the team prior to the visit.
 In this case, we will try to be as flexible although we are still facing difficult circumstances and need to follow the current government guidelines.

 Covid-19 self-testing packs are available from: Teesside Hospice inpatient unit, local pharmacy’s, Community Centre’s such as a library, At a test site, or online at https://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests.

 They provide you with 2 boxes of test kits per person (14 tests)

 Staff and volunteers are happy to help visitors with their first tests and reporting of tests.